Pharmaceutical Take-Back Bins Benefit Everyone

 Sukh Jhutty, Owner, Natomas Pharmacy

 In 2018, California signed SB 212 into law, holding pharmaceutical companies responsible for the safe collection and disposal of their products.
-Through the statewide Med-Project program, pharmacies, hospitals, clinics and law enforcement stations are eligible for free safe disposal drug take-back bins to collect unused medication for disposal in accordance with DEA requirements.
+Through the statewide Med-Project program, pharmacies, hospitals, clinics, and law enforcement stations are eligible for free safe disposal drug take-back bins to collect unwanted medication for disposal in accordance with DEA requirements.

 Med-Project covers the cost of signage and educational materials for staff and patients, maintenance services, replacement bins and liners, and works with sites to coordinate the pick up and disposal of unwanted household medications.
 The program also provides 24/7 online and toll-free support with help desk agents to answer any questions participating locations may have.